Vladimir Sokolov (speedway rider)

 Vladimir Sokolov is a former international speedway rider from the Ukrainian SSR, Soviet Union.

 Speedway career

 Sokolov reached the final of the Speedway World Team Cup in the 1965 Speedway World Team Cup.

 Sokolov twice won the bronze medal at the Soviet Union championship in 1965 and 1966.

-In 1965 he toured the United Kingdom as part of the Soviet Union national team, it was only the second ever tour of the UK by the Soviet Union.
+In 1965, Sokolov toured the United Kingdom as part of the Soviet Union national team, it was only the second ever tour of the UK by the Soviet Union.